francoisromain/camomile-ui-boilerplate/readme.md

-# Camomile UI boilerplate simple
+# Camomile UI boilerplate

 > A simple boilerplate for [Camomile-ui](https://github.com/francoisromain/camomile-ui).

-A similar (more advanced) project using npm and webpack is available here: [Camomile UI boilerplate](https://github.com/francoisromain/camomile-ui-boilerplate).
+A similar (more advanced) project using npm and webpack is available here: [Camomile UI boilerplate (with webpack)](https://github.com/francoisromain/camomile-ui-boilerplate-webpack).

 ---